robthompson16/support-for-early-career-teachers/content/education-development-trust/year-1-developing-effective-classroom-practice/spring-week-1-ect-evidence.md

 #### Teaching sentence structure
 Start by introducing the rules of a simple sentence.

-Show a sentence on the board: 'The boy threw the ball.'
+Show a sentence on the board: ’the boy threw the ball.’

 Read the sentence together.